-Electrolytes are minerals that have an electrical charge and play a central role in the body’s fluid balance.
-Specifically, the important electrolytes for athletes are sodium, magnesium, calcium and potassium.
+Quite simply, electrolytes are minerals that have an electrical charge and play a central role in many bodily functions, specifically fluid balance.
+The important electrolytes for athletes are sodium, magnesium, calcium and potassium.

 - you exercise for longer than an hour

-- you live in a really hot climate
+- you live in a really hot climate, which causes profuse sweating

 - you are a heavy sweater (you sweat through your clothes or have chalky white spots on your skin after exercise)

-Sports drinks contain the electrolytes you need to stay hydrated and fueled during an intense workout, but you can also find electrolytes in food.
+Sports drinks contain the electrolytes you need to stay hydrated and fueled during an intense workout, but you can also find electrolytes in whole foods.
 Let’s dive into the essential electrolytes and where to find natural sources of each.

 This mineral aids in fluid retention and plays a role in nerve and muscle function, as well as blood volume and blood pressure control.
 Without enough sodium, blood pressure may drop or you can become dehydrated.